Top 40 Dale Carnegie Quotes That Build Influence and Connection

 Kacy always came to me looking for ways to add value.
 She called them "marketing moments."We would sit down and brainstorm ideas to better market Louisiana Seafood.
 Wild, creative, sometimes off-the-wall ideas.
 She invested hours with me over the years, and to this day, we are still great friends.

 The second is Jeanne Smith, a salesperson with Louisiana Public Television.
-I still remember when I was venting about how challenging it was to work with Food Network on the Great American Seafood Cook-Off with all the hoops and hurdles.
+I still remember when I was venting about how challenging it was to work with Food Network on the Great American Seafood Cook-Off with all their hoops and hurdles and last minute commitments.
 Jeanne listened and then said, “Suppose we can get the Great American Seafood Cook-Off on PBS?
 Let me see what I can do.”

 And sure enough, she made it happen.
-Jeanne worked with the leadership at Louisiana Public Television and turned that idea into reality, securing national syndication for the Great American Seafood Cook-Off through PBS.
+Jeanne worked with the leadership at Louisiana Public Television and turned that idea into reality, securing national syndication for the Great American Seafood Cook-Off through PBS with an eight year run.
 That moment changed everything and had a lasting impact on domestic seafood communities nationwide.
 Once again, it all came down to relationships, not transactions.

 And last and but not least is John Barranco, the very first salesperson who ever called on me back when I was with the Louisiana Seafood Board.
 In fact, we were both starting our new roles at the same time.
 I first met John when he was the Director of Sports Marketing at Tulane University.
 From there, he went on to UNO Sports, then to Cox Sports Television, and eventually became a commissioner with the Sun Belt Conference.
+Today John does the development for Prime Business Advisory Solutions, a business he and his wife built.
 I have followed his career all the way through, and for good reason.

 John had a simple philosophy.
 I did not fully recognize it at the time, but looking back, I see it clearly.
 He would walk in, ask a few thoughtful questions, and then just listen intently.
 He was not there to pitch; he was there to understand.
 That kind of listening builds connection, and connection builds trust.